Metaphysics: Laws and Characteristics of the Multiverse

 The Worship Mechanism

 It later became clear why the Lifestone, Núrion, was the key to the alignment wars.
 The free-willed, non-aligned races that the gods were to create thereon could increase the power of individual gods by worshipping them; in doing so, the natives of the material Plane reflect the unaligned energy of the Maelstrom back to the gods.
 As the Maelstrom is renewable and potentially limitless, the amount of power any single god could absorb from it is also theoretically without limit.
-The worshippers on Núrion also reflect the power of Tanarus and Sulis out to the gods through the worship mechanism.
+The worshippers on Núrion also attempt to reflect the power of Tanarus and Sulis out to the gods through the worship mechanism.
 This power is aligned to the god Dekk, however, and as such other gods cannot use it.
+Much of it pools in the universe shell, while some small bit of it is aimlessly bounced into the vast outer planes.

 - Gods get stronger when creatures on the material plane worship them, because such worship channels back some of the energy of the Maelstrom, which each god uses as fuel to increase his or her own personal power.